akhil27051999/AWS-3-Tier-Architecture/01-AWS-Account-Setup/README.md

 This document outlines a set of foundational AWS security best practices to help protect your cloud environment.
 Following these principles ensures a secure, compliant, and cost-effective AWS infrastructure.

-## 🔐 1.
+### 🔐 1.
 Configure Account Alternate Contacts

-**What**:
-Set up billing, operations, and security contacts in your AWS account.
+- Set up billing, operations, and security contacts in your AWS account.

-**Why**:
-Ensures the right individuals receive critical alerts, security notifications, or billing issues from AWS.
+- Ensures the right individuals receive critical alerts, security notifications, or billing issues from AWS.

-> 📍 Navigate to: **AWS Console → Account Settings → Alternate Contacts**

-## 🔒 2.
+### 🔒 2.
 Secure Root Account with MFA

-**What**:
-Enable Multi-Factor Authentication (MFA) for the AWS root user.

-**Why**:
-The root account has unrestricted access to all resources.
+- The root account has unrestricted access to all resources.
 MFA protects it from unauthorized access even if credentials are compromised.

-> 📍 Use a virtual or hardware MFA device (e.g., Google Authenticator, YubiKey).
+- Use a virtual or hardware MFA device (e.g., Google Authenticator, YubiKey).

-## 👤 3.
+### 👤 3.
 Create IAM Users with Appropriate Permissions

-**What**:
-Create individual IAM users with minimal required permissions.

-**Why**:
-Avoid using the root account for everyday tasks.
+- Avoid using the root account for everyday tasks.
 Assign fine-grained permissions using IAM policies to apply the **principle of least privilege**.

-> 📍 Use IAM groups and roles to manage access at scale.
+- Use IAM groups and roles to manage access at scale.

-## 🔐 4.
+### 🔐 4.
 Enable MFA for All IAM Users

-**What**:
-Require all IAM users to use MFA for console access.

-**Why**:
-MFA significantly reduces the risk of compromised accounts by adding a second verification step.
+- MFA significantly reduces the risk of compromised accounts by adding a second verification step.

-> 📍 Enforce MFA using IAM policies or AWS Organizations SCPs.
+- Enforce MFA using IAM policies or AWS Organizations SCPs.

-## 🔑 5.
+### 🔑 5.
 Configure Strong Password Policy

-**What**:
-Define account-wide password rules for IAM users.

-**Why**:
-Enforces complexity and rotation to protect against brute-force or credential stuffing attacks.
+- Enforces complexity and rotation to protect against brute-force or credential stuffing attacks.

 **Recommended Settings**:
 - Minimum length: 14 characters
 - Require uppercase, lowercase, numbers, and symbols
 - Enable password expiration and reuse prevention

-> 📍 AWS Console → IAM → Account Settings → Password Policy

-## 📜 6.
+### 📜 6.
 Set Up CloudTrail Logging to Secure S3 Bucket

-**What**:
-Enable AWS CloudTrail to log all account activity to a secure S3 bucket.

-**Why**:
-Provides a detailed audit trail of AWS API calls for security analysis, compliance, and incident response.
+- Provides a detailed audit trail of AWS API calls for security analysis, compliance, and incident response.

 **Best Practices**:
 - Use a dedicated S3 bucket with encryption and access controls.